• Skip to primary navigation

 Treatment will depend upon the child’s medical history and physical exam results.
 However, common forms of treatment include:

-• Spine adjustments, which can include low spine adjustments, complete spine adjustments, the “Activator” technique, or the “Gonstead” technique
+• Spine adjustments, which can consist of low spine adjustments, complete spine adjustments, the “Activator” technique, or the “Gonstead” technique

 • Adjustment to joint dysfunctions